mediachain/mediachain/rfc/mediachain-rfc-4.md

 Peers can take on a variety of roles like intermittent sources, firehose publishers, archivers, indexers, etc. See the Peer Roles supplement for specific examples and case studies.

+The basic possible role actions are read/receive, write/publish and aggregate/republish.

 ### Metadata Ingestion

 ---